Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1965

-Think about it, how great does a song have to be to have retained its allure through five decade’s worth of shifting cultural taste, idioms, axioms and norms, and to have risen to the top of the pop charts twice by two different artists nearly 25 years apart, and to have done all that with the word “groovy” sitting in its title like a big fat loogy?
+Think about it, how great does a song have to be to have retained its allure through five decade’s worth of shifting cultural tastes, and to have risen to the top of the pop charts twice by two different artists nearly 25 years apart -- and to have done all that with the word “groovy” sitting in its title like a big fat loogy?
 Amazing, isn’t it?
-Nice little bit of trivia about the original: that’s a very young Eric Stewart singing lead on this record, the same Eric Stewart who took over for Wayne Fontana after he left the band he started and to which he lent his name, and the same Eric Stewart who a decade later would co-write (with Graham Gouldman) and sing lead on 10cc’s forever fabulous and forever intoxicating, I’m Not in Love.
+Nice little bit of trivia about the original: that’s a young Eric Stewart singing lead, the same Eric Stewart who took over for Wayne Fontana after he left the band, and the same Eric Stewart who a decade later would write (with Graham Gouldman) and sing lead on 10cc’s forever fabulous and forever intoxicating, I’m Not in Love.

 142. Fortunate Son